kuzzleio/documentation/src/sdk-reference/cpp/1/server/info/index.md

 ## Return

-Returns current server information as `std::string`.
+Returns a JSON string representing the server information.

 ## Exceptions